 Like an audio short story collection, The Truth presents a new story in each episode.
 Styling itself as “movies for your ears,” each episode of the podcast gives you a 10- to 20-minute short story.
 Some of them are unsettling, while others are funny, but all of them are unique.

 Around the turn of the 20th century, two men founded a new town in Oklahoma.
 Calling it PleasureTown, they aimed to make it an oasis of free thought and hedonism.
 A place without judgment, where the only goal was happiness.
-But, as you might expect, things don’t always go as planned.
+As you might expect, things don’t always go as planned.

 The story of PleasureTown is told by the ghosts of the townspeople, and the stories are written not only by the producers and writers of the show, but by the audience as well.
 Each season goes through the history of the town with stories of happiness, betrayal, ecstasy, and murder.
-And with over 300 episodes, you can expect a lot of it.

 These therapy sessions for the “strange and unusual” provide a look into the day-to-day lives of people who are anything but normal… or at least that’s how they seem.
 What is Dr. Bright’s story?
 How did she come to be offering therapy for people with special abilities?
 And why?
 The podcast is full of questions, but also of insight and empathy.